 Commercial Real Estate Lending.
 We originate commercial real estate loans, including loans secured by hotels, office space, office/warehouse, retail strip centers, vehicle dealerships, mini-storage facilities, medical and professional buildings, retail sites and churches located in our market areas.
-As of June 30, 2013, \$231.1 million or 19.8% of our total loan portfolio was secured by commercial real estate property, including multifamily loans totaling \$23.8 million, or 2.0% of our total loan portfolio.
-Of that amount, \$101.5 million was identified as owner occupied commercial real estate, and the remainder of \$129.6 million was secured by income producing, or non-owner-occupied commercial real estate.
+As of June 30, 2014, \$377.8 million or 25.2% of our total loan portfolio was secured by commercial real estate property, including multifamily loans totaling \$36.4 million, or 2.4% of our total loan portfolio.
+Of that amount, \$166.3 million was identified as owner occupied commercial real estate, and the remainder of \$211.5 million was secured by income producing, or non-owner-occupied commercial real estate.
 Commercial real estate loans generally are priced at a higher rate of interest than one- to four-family residential loans.
 Typically, these loans have higher loan balances, are more difficult to evaluate and monitor, and involve a greater degree of risk than one- to four-family residential loans.
 Often payments on loans secured by commercial or multi-family properties are dependent on the successful operation and management of the property; therefore, repayment of these loans may be affected by adverse conditions in the real estate market or the economy.
 We generally require and obtain loan guarantees from financially capable parties based upon the review of personal financial statements.
 If the borrower is a corporation, we generally require and obtain personal guarantees from the corporate principals based upon a review of their personal financial statements and individual credit reports.

-The average outstanding loan size in our commercial real estate portfolio was \$301,000 as of June 30, 2013.
-We target individual commercial real estate loans between \$250,000 and \$2.5 million to small and mid-size owner occupants and investors in our market areas.
-At June 30, 2013, the largest commercial real estate loan in our portfolio was a \$4.3 million loan secured by a leasehold deed of trust on an anchored retail shopping center and three contiguous out parcels located in Jackson County, North Carolina.
-Our largest multi-family loan as of June 30, 2013 was a multi-unit apartment building with an outstanding balance of \$1.6 million located in Haywood County, North Carolina.
-These loans were performing according to their original repayment terms as of June 30, 2013.
+The average outstanding loan size in our commercial real estate portfolio was \$328,000 as of June 30, 2014.
+Given the Bank's recent acquisition and expansion into midmetro markets, the Bank's commercial focus will be to develop and foster strong banking relationships with small to mid-size clients within our local market area.
+At June 30, 2014, the largest commercial real estate loan in our portfolio was to a local borrower in East Tennessee for \$4.4 million, secured by a renovated nursing home located in Sacramento, California.
+Our largest multi-family loan as of June 30, 2014 was a brick townhouse complex on approximately 11 acres in Morristown, Tennessee with an outstanding balance of \$4.5 million.
+Both of these loans were performing according to their original repayment terms as of June 30, 2014.

 We offer both fixed and adjustable rate commercial real estate loans.
 Our commercial real estate mortgage loans generally include a balloon maturity of five years or less.
 Amortization terms are generally limited to 20 years.
-Adjustable rate based loans typically include a floor and ceiling interest rate and are indexed to The Wall Street Journal prime rate, plus or minus an interest rate margin and rates generally adjust daily.
+Adjustable rate based loans typically include a floor and ceiling interest rate and are indexed to The Wall Street

+Journal prime rate, plus or minus an interest rate margin and rates generally adjust daily.
 The maximum loan to value ratio for commercial real estate loans is generally up to 80% on purchases and refinances.
 We require appraisals of all non-owner occupied commercial real estate securing loans in excess of \$250,000, and all owner-occupied commercial real estate securing loans in excess of \$500,000, performed by independent appraisers.
 For loans less than these amounts, we may use the tax assessed value, broker price opinions, and/or a property inspection in lieu of an appraisal.